tarantool/metrics/doc/monitoring/api_reference.rst

         Remove a collector from the registry.

-        :param collector_obj collector: collector that has to be removed
+        :param collector_obj collector: the collector to be removed.

     **Example:**